 In addition to archeological evidence, ancient Chinese documents refer to hemp as a source of clothing.
 For example, The Shu King, a book dating to about 2350 B.C., refers to the soil in Shantung as rich with silk and hemp while ancient poetry mentions young girls weaving hemp into clothing.

 The earliest written reference to cannabis dates back to 2727 BC, from the Chinese Emperor Shen-Neng (c.2700 B.C.).
-Known as the Father of Chinese Medicine, Shen-Neng singled out cannabis for its healing properties.
+Known as the Father of Chinese Medicine, Shen-Neng singled out cannabis for its properties.

 The Chinese also relied on hemp for warfare.
 And because Chinese hemp bowstrings were stronger than the enemy’s bamboo ones, the Chinese arrows could fly further.
 An important enough advantage, that Chinese rulers allocated large swaths of land specifically for growing hemp – the first war crop.